bayungrh/covid19bot-indonesia/README.md

 A Twitter Bot to provide the latest information about the spread of the Covid-19 virus in Indonesia.

-This application running on Heroku [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)
+This application running on Heroku<br/>
+[![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 ## Prerequisites